odud-by/uae-fdi-resilience-analysis/README.md

 |-----------------|-------------------|-------------------|
 | Trend Anchor    | 57.3              | 72.0              |

 The anchor projection maintains a substantially higher trajectory relative to the ARDL-based scenarios.
-This reflects the assumption that the acceleration observed in 2023–2024 represents a sustained shift in investment momentum rather than a temporary spike.
+This reflects the assumption that observed 2023–2024 inflows represent sustained strength rather than a temporary spike.

 Unlike the ARDL framework, the anchor path does not incorporate oil-price sensitivity or scenario-based stress testing.
 Instead, it embeds recent realized growth directly into the forward outlook.
 As such, the anchor should be interpreted as a momentum-driven reference path rather than a standalone forecast.